 How much your bad credit loan will cost is dependent on how much you wish to borrow, how long you’d like to borrow the money over and your credit history.
 Use our loan calculator to get an idea of how much the loan will cost.

-As you have a bad credit history, you could be seen as a high risk borrower.
-Therefore the interest rate on your loan may be higher.
+If you have a bad credit history, you could be seen as a high risk borrower, therefore the interest rate on your loan may be higher.